 Introduction

 While working on announcement development / test cases, there were some issues that we wanted to highlight for discussion and propose a solution for those issues.

+R01 – Some changes in the resource structure and message flow introduction.

+R02 – Some more minor changes to the resource structure and message flow introduction

+R03 – Allow normal resources as child of CSEBaseAnnc

 Consider the scenario where <aResource> is to be announced to CSE1, CSE2, and CSE5.